 Or at least that’s how it appears in photos from the past 10 years.

 The Zero Mile Post is perhaps the oldest landmark in Atlanta, a reminder of the time when the city was merely a spot where railroads were destined to meet.

 It’s also one of the least seen.

-The Zero Mile Post is locked away in a vacant building near Underground Atlanta, which means folks can’t visit it.
-The facility under the Central Avenue viaduct is surrounded by parking lots and was once used by the Capitol police.
+The Zero Mile Post stood for years near the rail lines in and under downtown Atlanta.
+Then it was locked away in a vacant building near Underground Atlanta, which meant folks couldn’t visit it.
+The facility under the Central Avenue viaduct was surrounded by parking lots and was once used by the Capitol police.

-UPDATE to the UPDATE: Zero Mile Post moved to Atlanta History Center (and not everybody is happy about that)
+UPDATE to the UPDATE Oct.
+2018: Zero Mile Post moved to Atlanta History Center (and not everybody is happy about that)

 RELATED: Map shows the approximate original location of Zero Mile Post.
 It was near the rail lines below Wall Street between Central Avenue and Pryor Street.
 Or between Five Points and Georgia State MARTA stations

 If you’re a native Atlantan and you’ve never heard of the Zero Mile Post, don’t feel bad.
 I hadn’t either before I started writing this column several years ago.

 Even though the Zero Mile Post has been around since 1837 – before Atlanta was called Atlanta — it's a little-known object and absent from the must-see lists of all the folks who are here to check out the World of Coca-Cola or Georgia Aquarium.